-Pursuant to applicable requirements of the Exchange Act, proposals of stockholders intended to be presented at the 2024 annual meeting of stockholders must be received by us no later than November 21, 2023, in order to be considered for inclusion in our proxy statement and form of proxy/voting instruction related to that meeting.
+Pursuant to applicable requirements under SEC Rule 14a-18 of the Exchange Act, proposals of stockholders intended to be presented at the 2025 annual meeting of stockholders must be received by us no later than November 19, 2024, in order to be considered for inclusion in our proxy statement and form of proxy/voting instruction related to that meeting.
 Such proposals will need to be in writing and comply with SEC regulations regarding the inclusion of stockholder proposals in Company-sponsored proxy materials.

-In addition, the Company's Bylaws require that for a stockholder proposal or a nomination for director to be properly presented at the 2024 annual meeting of stockholders, other than in compliance with SEC regulations, that the stockholder proposal or director nomination must comply with the requirements set forth in the Bylaws, and the Company must receive written notice of the matter no earlier than January 2, 2024, and no later than February 1, 2024.
+In addition, the Company's Bylaws require that for a stockholder proposal or a nomination for director to be properly presented at the 2025 annual meeting of stockholders, other than in compliance with SEC regulations, that the stockholder proposal or director nomination must comply with the requirements set forth in the Bylaws, and the Company must receive written notice of the matter no earlier than December 31, 2024, and no later than January 30, 2025.
 Each such written notice must contain the information set forth in the Bylaws.